 And believe me, there’s plenty to do.
 The B-52 burger menu has a gaming binge weekend’s worth of boss fights for the adventurous eater.
 Do you want the Bar Food Burger, the one piled comically high with deep-fried appetizers and nacho cheese?
 How about the Carlton Burger, which just won People’s Choice at this year’s Twin Cities Burger Battle?
 There’s the Biker Burger, oft-overlooked despite an ingredients list that includes red wine and whiskey.
 And there’s the Mother Of All Burgers: a 15-inch, four-patty gauntlet you’ll win a T-shirt for taking down in under an hour.
 I stepped to it back in 2013 and failed spectacularly.

 If you ever looked at the menu and thought, “Okay, but where’s the spice bomb?” it’s time you saw the new menu.
 The headline is sure to catch you: HOTTEST BURGER EVER FEATURED ON MENU.
-Should that somehow not, the Targaryen family crest will.
-Over it, the new burger is explained.
+Should that somehow not, the Targaryen family crest surely will.

 B-52 Burgers and Brew has seen its legend grow far beyond its postal code since opening in 2011.
 Before winning People’s Choice with the Carlton Burger this year, they won Judges’ Choice at the inaugural Twin Cities Burger Battle in 2014.
 I said in my Burger Battle recap that any conversation about great Twin Cities burgers must include B-52 Burgers and Brew.
 This team is playing in its own league.

-The Carlton Burger was chosen by a friend who came here for the first time.
-She said, “It was really good, and it didn’t leave me feeling like I made a poor decision because it had something green on it!”
+I really liked the Carlton Burger: Gruyere and arugula cheese, jalapeno bacon jam, and herb mayonnaise.
+Smooth and mellow.
+A friend had this on her first-ever visit and said, “It was really good, and it didn’t leave me feeling like I made a poor decision because it had something green on it!”
 Hers had a rogue leaf of lettuce.

 Elsewhere, the chicken wings are not to be slept on.
 Skewers of bacon-wrapped cheese curds punch well above their weight class.
 I chuckled, too, when I saw the serving; but I wasn’t laughing when I tried to get back up from my seat afterward.
 They’ve got sandwiches, cuts of meat, and Bar Food Burger toppings can be ordered in appetizer-sized quantities.
 With eight salads on the menu, B-52 is sure to satisfy the serial killer.